 Makes about 2 cups

-Note: Because this recipe contains honey, it should not be used in children under one.
+Note: Because this elderberry syrup recipe contains honey, it should not be used in children under the age of one.

 - 1/2 cup dried or 1 cup fresh elderberries (find them here)